vipul2802/o365hq.com/content/blog/Microsoft Stream.md

 Stream is not only storage for videos --- it enables a more social, connected organization by connecting with employees and conveying meaningful messages.
 Its more thorough search capabilities help discover the moments in the video that matter most.
-Integrating with Office 365, Microsoft Stream gives you an opportunity to bring videos to the apps you use the most.
+Integrating with Microsoft 365, Microsoft Stream gives you an opportunity to bring videos to the apps you use the most.